gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 | body | [StoreByBrandsRequest](#StoreByBrandsRequest) | yes | Request body |

-Retrieve stores associated with specific brands.
-Retrieve a list of selling locations (stores) by the brands they deal.
+Use this API to get a list of selling locations (stores) by the brands they deal.
 Store has information about store name, store type, store code, store address, and company detail.

 *Returned Response:*